Past Shows

 Generation Women is an award-winning cross-generational storytelling night founded in New York in 2017, Sydney in 2018, and Melbourne in 2020.
 Each month, six women of note read an original piece on a theme.
 Of those women, one is in her 20s, her 30s, her 40s, her 50s, her 60s, and her 70s+.

-Hosted by Sarah Gaul.
+Hosted by Jen Ward.
 Produced by Donna Logue.
 Created by Georgia Clark.

 THE BERESFORD